How to build trust with your startup co-founder

 Photo of two co-founders in blue and green dresses with long brown hair staring at the camera.

 Startups live or die on the strength of their founders.
-The relationship between co-founders is crucial—if it’s strong, you can push through almost anything.
+The relationship between co-founders is crucial.
+If it’s strong, you can push through almost anything.
 If it’s weak, even great ideas don’t stand a chance.

 The core of that relationship is trust.
-And trust, in this context, isn’t something you wait around to earn—it’s something you assume from the start.
+And trust, in this context, isn’t something you wait around to earn, it’s something you assume from the start.
 The question isn’t whether to trust your co-founder, but how to make that trust a solid, lasting part of your working relationship.

 Here’s how to think about building trust with your co-founder.

-Trust by Default
+1. Trust by default

 In the early days of a startup, there’s not a lot of time to prove yourself to each other.
 And honestly, if you need your co-founder to “prove” themselves, you’ve probably chosen the wrong person.
 Instead, start with trust as a default.

 When you trust someone without hesitation, it creates momentum.
 You’re not second-guessing decisions, micromanaging, or bogging down the work.
 You assume they’re doing their part, which lets you focus on yours.
-This is how good co-founder dynamics work: fast, fluid, and unburdened by the constant need for reassurance.

 Of course, blind trust isn’t the goal.
 You should trust unless there’s evidence not to, and even then, the first response should be to fix the problem, not pull the plug.